1988 Los Angeles Dodgers season: Major League Baseball draft

 The Dodgers drafted 62 players in this draft.
 Of those, 11 of them would eventually play Major League baseball.
 The Dodgers lost their second round pick to the Oakland Athletics as compensation for their signing free agent outfielder Mike Davis.

 The top pick in the draft was Pitcher Bill Bene out of California State University, Los Angeles.
 In nine seasons in the Minors he had a record of 18–34 with a 5.45 ERA in 252 games (49 starts).
 In 2012, he was arrested and sentenced to six months in prison for operating a counterfeit karaoke business and failing to pay federal taxes.

 This draft produced two of the Dodgers top players of the 1990s.
 In the sixth round they selected first baseman Eric Karros from UCLA.
 The 1992 Rookie of the Year and a 1995 Silver Slugger Award winner, Karros hit .268 with 284 homers and 1,027 RBI in 14 seasons (12 of them with the Dodgers) and is the L.A.
 Dodgers all-time home run leader.

-In the 62nd round with their last pick of the draft the Dodgers selected Mike Piazza from Miami Dade College as a favor to his god-father, manager Tommy Lasorda.
+In the 62nd round with their last pick of the draft the Dodgers selected Mike Piazza from Miami Dade College as a favor to his father, Vince.
+Vince was close friends with manager, Tommy Lasorda, who was also a god-father to Mike's brother, Thomas.
 Piazza would win the 1993 Rookie of the Year Award and was a 12 time All-Star and 10 time Silver Slugger Award winner in his 16 seasons (mostly with the Dodgers and New York Mets).
 He hit .308 with 427 home runs and 1,335 RBI.